sstraus/SettingsSentry/README.md

 - `--app` `<n>`: Optional name of the application to process.

-- `-nocommands`: Prevent command execution during backup or restore.
+- `-commands`: Executes pre and post commands during backup or restore where available.

 - `--dry-run`: Perform a dry run without making any changes.